lohdev/php-binance-api/README.md

 [![Code consistency](https://squizlabs.github.io/PHP_CodeSniffer/analysis/jaggedsoft/php-binance-api/grade.svg?style=flat-square)](https://squizlabs.github.io/PHP_CodeSniffer/analysis/jaggedsoft/php-binance-api)
 [![Codacy Badge](https://api.codacy.com/project/badge/Grade/683459a5a71c4875956cf23078a0c39b)](https://www.codacy.com/app/dmzoneill/php-binance-api?utm_source=github.com&amp;utm_medium=referral&amp;utm_content=jaggedsoft/php-binance-api&amp;utm_campaign=Badge_Grade)

+#MR_LOH_'s stoploss tool for Binance.
+Check stoploss-folder and read the readme-file.
+I hope this can be helpful for some people.

 # PHP Binance API
 This project is designed to help you make your own projects that interact with the [Binance API](https://github.com/binance-exchange/binance-official-api-docs).
 You can stream candlestick chart data, market depth, or use other advanced features such as setting stop losses and iceberg orders.
 This project seeks to have complete API coverage including WebSockets.